Harris seeks to lure winnable Republicans in Fox interview – DW – 10/17/2024

 What happened in the interview?

-Harris' nearly 30-minute sit-down with Baier was a lively one, with the two repeatedly talking over on another.
+Harris' nearly 30-minute sit-down with Baier was a lively one, with the two repeatedly talking over one another.

-At one point, Baier kept talking when Harris tried to answer to his challenges on immigration, Harris said: "May I please finish? ...
+At one point, Baier kept talking when Harris tried to respond to his challenges on immigration, Harris said: "May I please finish? ...
 You have to let me finish, please."

 Just a week after saying she couldn't name any move made by US President Joe Biden that she would have done differently, Harris asserted, "My presidency will not be a continuation of Joe Biden's presidency."